A Year in the Apiary:

 Another activity that might cause concern for the uninitiated is the way bees fly in circles around the hive on sunny afternoons.
 Although sometimes mistaken for a swarm, it’s just young bees learning to identify landmarks so they will know how to return to the hive when they become foragers.

 I’ve read posts from new beekeepers asking when these “orientation flights” will end.
 The answer is never, as long as there are new bees to replace the old.
-Worker honey bees live only about six weeks and it’s just part of their life cycle.
+Once worker bees become foragers, they live only about six weeks.
+It’s just part of their “out with the old and in with the new” life cycle.
 But if the hive is located near your patio or other outdoor living space, their orientation flights might soon become too much of a good thing.
-The good news is that the seven-foot height of the frame shifts their training sessions well overhead and toward the rear and keeps the area in front of the apiary remarkably bee-free.
+The good news is that the seven-foot height of the frame shifts their training sessions well overhead and toward the rear, which keeps the area in front of the apiary remarkably free of bees.

 This behavior must go back to when bees lived in treetops, but I haven’t seen it described anywhere.
 Maybe they’re just conserving energy, but it looks like fun.